sharmi-vijay/simons_sons/README.md

 15. Once you Generate the Invoice, the invoice records get save in Database.
 16. You can check your Invoices on "Invoices" page.
 17. You can also delete the Invoices records records.
+18. I didn't make an PUT API for Invoice instead the user can Remove products from Cart.
+19. Once client generate invoice, he/she cannot update it as it is generated.
 ## Search Invoices with Product Name
-18. From the Search tab on "Invoices" page you can Search Invoices by Product Names.
+20. From the Search tab on "Invoices" page you can Search Invoices by Product Names.